 The principles upon which the risk-informed SDP tools were developed should continue to be met to ensure the consistency and coherence of all probabilistic SDP approaches.
 In addition to the fundamental attributes for all SDP tools as noted above, any new SDP tool or change to an existing SDP tool using probabilistic risk approaches should be checked against each of the additional specific attributes, as discussed below.

 a.
 Risk-informed SDP tools are intended to estimate the risk increase above the nominal baseline level of probabilistic risk (i.e., delta Core Damage Frequency (CDF) or delta Large Early Release Frequency (LERF)) for degraded conditions over a specific exposure time.
 This attribute is intended to help achieve SDP objectivity.
-The use of delta CDF and/or LERF as risk metrics as well as the concept of using the incremental conditional core damage probability (ICCDP) for evaluating significance of degraded conditions and initiating events caused by licensee performance deficiencies is discussed further in Section 8.
+The use of delta CDF and/or delta LERF as risk metrics as well as the concept of using the incremental conditional core damage probability (ICCDP) for evaluating the significance of degraded conditions and initiating events (IEs) caused by licensee performance deficiencies is discussed further in Section 8 of this IMC.

 b.
 No matter how detailed probabilistic risk models become, they remain approximations of risks due to inherent modeling limitations and uncertainties.
 In fact, the word “model” itself is used to convey the fact that the interactive physical realities of a nuclear plant’s operation and responses (e.g., failure mechanisms, timing of events, human errors of commission) cannot be specified without uncertainty and incompleteness.
 Therefore, such complexities must be treated at a higher level that “models” the physical realities.
 The nature of risk models is to use probability distributions to represent some of the inferred uncertainties, and the use of probabilities (and probability distributions) is then a means to relatively weight various elements of a probabilistic risk model.
 It is crucial that all SDP tools using probabilistic risk methods be represented as “thinking frameworks” that are designed to enable technically knowledgeable persons to consider all the variables within this framework, and explicitly to either accept or challenge the built-in assumptions.
 In short, the greatest value of risk models is that they reveal operational insights.